 Pula sits beneath seven hills on the inside part of a broad gulf.
 This gulf is a naturally well-protected port with a depth up to 38 meters opening to the northwest.
-Also, it has twin entrances from the sea creating easy access for all sizes of the yacht.
+Also, it has twin entrances from the sea, creating easy access for all sizes of the yacht.

 This is the largest city in the Istria County of Croatia.
 It lies at the southern tip of the Mediterranean Istria Peninsula.
 It’s known for its many ancient Roman buildings, the most famous being the Pula Arena.
-This arena is one of the best-preserved Roman amphitheaters in the Mediterranean.
+This arena is one of the best-preserved Roman amphitheatres in the Mediterranean.
 Additionally, the city has a long tradition of winemaking, shipbuilding, fishing, and tourism.

-The great amphitheater
+The great amphitheatre

 Following the collapse of Austria-Hungary in 1918, Pula and most of Istria passed to Italy.
 Subsequently, Pula became the capital of the Mediterranean District of Pula.
 The population declined after World War II.
-Basically, this was due to economic difficulties caused by the withdrawal of the Austro-Hungarian military and the decline of the shipyard.
+Basically, this was due to economic difficulties caused by the Austro-Hungarian military’s withdrawal and the decline of the shipyard.
 This caused the dismissal of shipyard workers, creating hardship locally.
 Benito Mussolini´s fascist government persecuted all non-Italians.
 Many people left the city and went back home to the newly formed Yugoslavia.
 After the collapse of fascist Italy in 1943, the town was occupied by the German Wehrmacht and became a base for U-boats.
 As a consequence, the Allies repeatedly bombed the city from 1942–1944.
 These were very dark days for the region.